gyulanemeth/bluefox.email/email-sending-concepts/smtp.md

 When you send an email, your client (like Outlook or Gmail) connects to your outgoing mail server using **SMTP**.
 The process starts with a handshake (using commands like HELO or EHLO), then specifies the sender and recipient addresses, and finally transmits the message content.

 The sending server then tries to deliver the message directly to the recipient's mail server, again using SMTP.
 If the recipient's server is temporarily unavailable, the sending server will keep retrying for a set period before giving up and returning an error.
 This temporary failure and retry process is known as a **soft bounce**.
-When a recipient address doesn't exist or the server permanently rejects the message, it's called a **hard bounce**, in this case, the message is immediately returned to the sender with an error notification.
+When a recipient address doesn't exist or the server permanently rejects the message, it's called a **hard bounce**.
+In this case, the message is immediately returned to the sender with an error notification.

 SMTP typically uses **port 25** for server-to-server communication, but **port 587** is now standard for client-to-server submission, and **port 465** is used for secure connections via [SSL/TLS](/email-sending-concepts/tls).
 By itself, SMTP does not encrypt messages, which is why modern email relies on extensions like **STARTTLS** for encryption and integrates with authentication protocols such as [SPF](/email-sending-concepts/spf), [DKIM](/email-sending-concepts/dkim), and [DMARC](/email-sending-concepts/dmarc).